-A network tap is a monitoring device that mirrors the traffic that is passing between network nodes.
-A tap (test access point) is a hardware device inserted at a specific point in the network to monitor specific data.
-As part of the Gigamon Visibility Platform, network TAPs provide the visibility required to secure, monitor and manage your enterprise network infrastructure continuously and efficiently.
+A network TAP (test access point) is a monitoring device that mirrors the traffic that is passing between network nodes.
+A TAP is a hardware device inserted at a specific point in the network to monitor specific data.
+As an essential part of the Gigamon Visibility and Analytics Fabric™, network TAPs acquire traffic to provide the visibility required to secure, monitor and manage your enterprise network infrastructure continuously and efficiently.

 How Taps Work

-A TAP is designed to monitor one network connection and generally comes with at least three ports: an A port, a B port and a monitor port.
-TAPs allow the network traffic to flow through the A and B ports of the device uninterrupted, while simultaneously copying the same data to the monitor port.
-The monitor port can be used to feed VoIP recording devices, network intrusion detection/prevention systems, network analytics, protocol analyzers, packet sniffers and traffic aggregation systems.
+A TAP monitors one network connection and generally comes with at least three ports: A port, B port and a monitor port.
+TAPs allow network traffic to flow through the device’s A and B ports uninterrupted, while simultaneously copying the same data to the monitor port.
+The monitor port can feed VoIP recording devices, network intrusion detection and prevention systems, network analytics, protocol analyzers, packet sniffers and traffic aggregation systems.